 - Cut: summer base layers come in short sleeved and sleeveless options.
 What will be best for you, depends on the riding conditions and your other riding kit.

 Summer base layer materials

-Summer base layers are normally made of synthetic materials, because these have excellent stretch properties - to provide a good fit; they are also resistant to shrinking with continued use, and they are highly effective at wicking away moisture.
+Summer base layers are normally made of synthetic materials because of their excellent stretch properties.
+Along with providing a good fit, they are resistant to shrinking with continued use and highly effective at wicking away moisture.

 Summer base layer fit

-The great stretch properties of modern synthetic materials mean that base layers can fit like a second skin; indeed it's important they do, to provide the best moisture management.
+The great stretch properties of modern synthetic materials mean base layers can fit like a second skin.
+Indeed it's important they do to provide the best moisture management.

 Use our detailed size guides on each base layer product page, to ensure you get the best fit.